minprog/programmeren-1/modules/fulltime-3/index.md

 5. Now your partner will share their computer and you can browse through their code, ask questions and provide advice.

 6. Finally, take an hour or so to **improve your programs** by considering the feedback that you got in the review.
 Don't forget to re-read the explanations of the aspects once more!
+In addition, it is completely acceptable to improve your programs in other ways.

 ## What to submit